Hot Products

 Losartan Mitigates Mechanotransduction Properties Alteration and EMT in Renal Epithelial Cells

-Losartan, one of the most popularly used ARBs, even at a lower dose effectively alleviates the renal fibrosis in a unilateral ureteral obstruction (UUO) model of mice.
-They loaded human renal epithelial cells to a hydrostatic pressure of 50 mmHg in vitro to mimic the elevated intrarenal hydrostatic pressure in the UUO model.
+The most widely used ARB, losartan, albeit at a reduced dose, alleviates renal fibrosis in a unilateral ureteral obstruction (UUO) mouse model.
+They exposed human renal epithelial cells to a 50 mmHg hydrostatic pressure in vitro to mimic the higher intrarenal hydrostatic pressure of the UUO model.
 The immunofluorescence staining results showed a significant increase in the total expression of AT1R in renal epithelial cells (Fig. 1A).
 However, these changes were canceled by adding different concentrations of losartan, one of the most popularly used ARBs.
 The expression of F-actin displayed dense parallel networks and increased intensity in renal epithelial cells.
 These changes were almost canceled by losartan also (Fig. 1B).
-The protein level detection of EMT markers showed significant upregulation of vimentin, β-catenin, and a-SMA, but downregulation of E-cadherin in renal epithelial cells (Fig. 2).
-As expected, the addition of 10nM and 100nM losartan in the medium reduced the hydrostatic pressure-induced changes in EMT markers in renal epithelial cells (Fig. 2).
+EMT markers were measured at the protein level; in kidney epithelial cells, vimentin, β-catenin, and α-SMA were markedly upregulated while E-cadherin was downregulated (Fig. 2).
+Predictably, adding 10nM and 100nM losartan to the medium inhibited the hydrostatic pressure-induced alteration of EMT markers in renal epithelial cells (Fig. 2).

 Images of immunofluorescence staining of AT1R and F-actin in human renal epithelial cells.Fig.
 1. Immunofluorescence staining on AT1R and F-actin in human renal epithelial cells (Huang Z., Nie H., et al., 2023).